 Visiting The Good Zoo

 I loved this zoo because it’s highly walkable for little kids.
-We had the double stroller with us, but for our age of kids, we wouldn’t have required it.
+It’s a LOT smaller than the Columbus Zoo, but it’s perfect for little ones with short attention spans (and parents with low energy – ha!).
 And because the zoo is in a park-like and hilly setting, many of the areas and walkways were shaded!
 (Thank you, thank you- no sunscreen required)!

 Ah, another day of making memories.
 Yes, the Good Zoo is a good zoo for children!